bgreene12/pc-csc-120/assignments/00-Request.md

   - Video streaming services (YouTube, Netflix, etc.)
   - Video game platforms and distribution services (Steam, PlayStation, etc.)
-  - Storefronts (Amazon, EBay, etc.)
+  - Storefronts (e.g., Amazon)
-  - Smart TVs (e.g., Roku)
+  - “Smart” devices (Apple, Roku, etc.)

-There are probably dozens of options I haven’t thought of.
-If you are online and logged in somewhere, then there’s a very good chance that your data is being collected.
+In all, there are probably several dozen options that you can choose from.
+If you’re logged in somewhere, then there’s a very good chance that your data is being collected.
+I would simply suggest that you request a dataset that you will be interested to explore in some detail.